rstyczynski/CacheApp/README.md

 # Known limitations

-## Classloader does not load resources from root
+## Class loader does not load resources from root

-Classloader in WebLogic 12.2.1 does not load resources from root of the class path.
+Class loader in WebLogic 12.2.1 does not load resources from root of the class path.

 Known workaround: move your resources to META-INF and prefix all resource load with META-INF e.g. classpath:META-INF/trivial.properties.

-## Classloader does not load classes from /lib directory in GAR
+## Class loader does not load classes from /lib directory in GAR

-WebLogic Classloader does not load classes from jar archives located in /lib directory in GAR package.
+WebLogic Class loader does not load classes from jar archives located in /lib directory in GAR package.
 It brakes documented contract: https://docs.oracle.com/middleware/1221/wls/WLCOH/create-application.htm#WLCOH719

 Known workaround: add classes to (a) system classpath, or (b) $DOMAIN/lib.
-Note that WebLogic automatucally adds to classpatch all jars located in $DOMAIN/lib dorectory.
+Note that WebLogic automatically adds to classpath all jars located in $DOMAIN/lib directory.

-## Classloader does not load classes from / directory in GAR
+## Class loader does not load classes from / directory in GAR

 WebLogic Classloader does not load classes from classes located in / directory of GAR package.
 It brakes documented contract: https://docs.oracle.com/middleware/1221/wls/WLCOH/create-application.htm#WLCOH719

 Known workaround: add classes to (a) system classpath, or (b) $DOMAIN/lib.
-Note that WebLogic automatucally adds to classpatch all jars located in $DOMAIN/lib dorectory.
+Note that WebLogic automatically adds to classpath all jars located in $DOMAIN/lib directory.

-## Classloader does not refresh classes from undeployed applications
+## Class loader does not refresh classes from undeployed applications

-Redeploy of application or undeply and eploy in teh same seccion deos not refresh classes.
-Application will be efectively no redeployed.
+Redeploy of application or undeploy and deploy in the same session does not refresh classes.
+Application will be effectively no redeployed.

 Known workaround: after undeploy Activate Changes in WebLogic Change Center.
 This step will remove classes from JVM.

 ## Maven GAR support does not work

 Maven plugins presented in product documentation does not work.
-It breakes documented contract: https://docs.oracle.com/middleware/1221/core/MAVEN/coherence_project.htm#MAVEN8912
+It breaks documented contract: https://docs.oracle.com/middleware/1221/core/MAVEN/coherence_project.htm#MAVEN8912

 ```bash